 What Is Real Event OCD?

-When experiencing real event OCD, a person moves through a cycle of validating their own feelings and being triggered by memory of the event, thus perpetuating their guilt.
+When experiencing real event OCD, a person moves through a cycle of validating their own feelings and being triggered by the memory of the event, thus perpetuating their guilt.
 A person might fear their actions being found out or getting in trouble with authorities.

 Real event OCD is comprised of: